 SCORE Project – China/UK

 As we come to the end of SCORE training project with ETI and ILO, we undertook a full audit of all training activity carried out during the past 2 years from 20 different factories which included 67 different modules for over 8,000 workers on topics such as Workplace Cooperation, Health & Safety, Worker-Management Cooperation, Clean Production and Quality Management.
-The final report will be presented by Steve to the German government Ministry for Economic Development in May, who sponsored the project, and Robin and Adams will help to host a closing session with the factories in Guangzhou next month.
+The final report was presented by Steve to the ILO and German government Ministry for Economic Development in May, who sponsored the project, and Robin and Adams from our China Ethical Team hosted a closing session with the factories and ETI in Guangzhou next month.

 Audits and Factory Updates